zlyx26/RBET/README.md

 ## Citation
 Xiaoyue Hu#, He Li#, Ming Chen, Junbin Qian*  and Hangjin Jiang*.
 RBET guides case-specific choice of integration methods for scRNA-seq datasets from different sources.
 (Submitted)

+## Contact
+If you have any questions, please feel free to contact *xiaoyuehu@zju.edu.cn*.